parsasabbar/parsasabbar-profile/README.md

 ## Deploy app

-first commit changes and push to github repository, then run `npm run deploy` to deploy the application to github.
+First commit changes and push to github repository, Run `npm run deploy` to deploy the application to github.
+Then go to github pages setting and submit domain again.